Why Use External Storage

 How External Storage Works

-You can learn much more about the types and sizes of HDDs and SSDs available, their characteristics, interfaces and ideal usage scenarios by reading our dedicated HDD Buyers Guide, SSD buyers Guide.
-If you are concerned with drives for servers or high-end storage then please read our Enterprise Storage Drive Buyers Guide.
+It is fair to say that at the most basic level external storage works the same way as internal storage does - in that data is ultimately stored on either a HDD or SSD.
+You can learn much more about the types and sizes of HDDs and SSDs available, their characteristics, interfaces and ideal usage scenarios by reading our dedicated HDD BUYERS GUIDE, SSD BUYERS GUIDE, or if you are concerned with drives for servers or high-end storage then please read our ENTERPRISE DRIVE BUYERS GUIDE.

-The below table offers a simple comparison between the two technologies, highlighting how they differ and the potential advantages / disadvantages of each:
+The below table offers a simple comparison between the two technologies, highlighting how they differ and the potential advantages / disadvantages of each.

 HDD SSD Comparison